AI Risk Monitoring Systems

 A. Model performance monitoring

-Prediction drift detection.
-Monitor the distribution of model outputs (predictions, confidence scores, generated content characteristics) over time.
-Shifts in output distributions — even when input distributions are stable — may indicate model degradation, concept drift, or adversarial manipulation.
+- Implication: Output shifts even when inputs are stable may indicate model degradation, concept drift, or adversarial manipulation.

 B. Fairness and harm monitoring

 Continuous fairness metrics.
 Compute fairness metrics (demographic parity, equalized odds, calibration) on rolling windows of production data.
-Compare against established baselines and regulatory thresholds.
-Alert when disparities exceed configured bounds.
-This requires ongoing access to protected attribute data or reliable proxy estimates.
+Compare against baselines and regulatory thresholds.

 C. Operational risk monitoring